-3.228 Several key junctions within Dover District currently experience congestion during peak periods.
-Therefore, future development proposals that would impact the Strategic Road Network (SRN) and local road network (LRN) need to be robustly assessed and mitigated.

-3.229 The development set out in this Plan has been tested through the Dover and Deal Strategic Transport model to assess the impact of permitted and projected housing and employment growth in the District over the Plan period on the highway networks.
+- 3.228 Several key junctions within Dover District currently experience congestion during peak periods.
+Therefore, future development proposals that would impact the Strategic Road Network (SRN) and local road network (LRN) need to be robustly assessed and mitigated. - Transport model 16 to assess the impact of permitted and projected housing and employment growth in the District over the Plan period on the highway networks.
 Alongside plan growth scenarios, it factors in the impact of planned highway network changes associated with the expansion of the Port, existing allocations build out and general traffic alleviations schemes within and outside the district.
 This has been carried out in close collaboration and consultation with KCC Highways and Transportation and National Highways (formerly Highways England) as key delivery partners.
 The transport modelling has identified the strategic and local junctions which are detrimentally affected in the future by the growth of traffic identified from the allocations within this plan and informs the levels and extent to which emerging schemes should provide proportionate financial contributions to mitigation solutions.

-Paragraph 104 NPPF 2021
+14 Paragraph 104 NPPF 2021

-Local-transport-plan-4.pdf (kent.gov.uk)
+15 Local-transport-plan-4.pdf (kent.gov.uk)

-Link to final transport modelling work
+16 Link to final transport modelling work